-Total General Fund expenditures increased \$19,342 from the previous year.
-The increase in the General Fund expenditures was due from increases allocated to all staff wages and salaries and from the purchasing of physical education equipment with donation and grant funding received in the prior year.
+Total General Fund expenditures increased \$51,809 from the previous year.
+The increase in the General Fund expenditures was due from the increase allocated to all staff wages and salaries, changes from the COVID-19 Pandemic, which brought about the State School Shut Down and switch to Distance Learning, and to the expensing of restricted revenues received in the year.